 As one of the first British regions to suffer under the attacks and raids of the Vikings, Lindisfarne has much to offer in the way of fascinating history and captivating tales.
 Forget desks and history textbooks; children will be enthralled as they make their way around the island to the sites of recorded massacres and plunder.

-There are a couple of quaint cottages that have the sea practically lapping at the door, which make the perfect Enid Blyton-esque base for a cosy retreat.
+There are a handful of quaint cottages that have the sea practically lapping at the door, which make the perfect Enid Blyton-esque base for a cosy retreat.

 The natural beauty of this rugged island provided the perfect environment for George Orwell to pen 1984.
 The original title, The Last Man in Europe, was surely inspired by the sense of wilderness that you can’t help but feel when you stay on the island.